 The risk of exposure to liability for malpractice and the availability of workers' compensation benefits are matters of significant concern to all health practitioners.
 These issues, however, are particularly important to volunteers providing health or veterinary services amidst challenging and sub-optimal conditions during emergencies.
-During emergencies, health practitioners may need to provide services without access to the resources customarily available to them.
+During emergencies, health practitioners need to provide services without access to the resources that are customarily available.
 They may also have to practice outside their usual fields of expertise and be unable to take all actions reasonably necessary to treat individual patients because of the greater public health need to efficiently allocate scarce health care resources and reduce overall rates of morbidity and mortality.

-Practitioners also face greater risks of physical and psychological injuries and death when providing services in emergency settings.
+Practitioners face greater risks of physical and psychology injuries and death when providing services in emergency settings.
 In these circumstances, uncertainty regarding interstate variations in expected standards of care, limits of liability, and the availability of workers' compensation coverage may deter qualified practitioners from participating in emergency responses.

-Even if practitioners are willing to serve, the entities that deploy and use them may be inhibited in doing so by their own liability concerns.
-The American Red Cross deploys thousands of volunteers each year in response to natural disasters and other public health emergencies.
-In its pandemic flu planning guidance, the Red Cross reported that, "We are not able to commit Red Cross volunteers to local public health overflow facilities without appropriate worker protections, including liability coverage and workers safety measures."
+Even if practitioners are willing to serve, entities may be inhibited in deploying or using them by their own liability concerns.
+The American Red Cross (ARC) deploys thousands of volunteers each year in response to public health or other emergencies.
+In its pandemic flu planning guidance, the ARC states "[w]e are not able to commit Red Cross volunteers to local public health overflow facilities without appropriate worker protections, including liability coverage and workers safety measures." (emphasis added).

-(emphasis added).
 American Red Cross.
+Pandemic

-Pandemic Influenza Planning Guidance: Update on Worker Safety; Additional Mass Care Planning Tools (2007).
-Following Hurricanes Katrina and Rita, the Medical Reserve Corps reported that health professionals deployed to Red Cross shelters were unable to provide more than basic health services to shelter residents because of liability concerns.
+Influenza Planning Guidance: Update on Worker Safety; Additional Mass Care Planning Tools (2007).
+Following Hurricanes Katrina and Rita, the Medical Reserve Corps also reported that health professionals deployed to Red Cross shelters were unable to provide more than basic health services to shelter residents because of liability concerns.
 Medical Reserve Corps Response to the 2005 Hurricanes; Final Report, March 13, 2006; 18.

 Many existing laws at the federal and state levels recognize the need to provide some liability protections or workers' compensation benefits for volunteers.
-All 50 states have entered into the Emergency Management Assistance Compact (EMAC), which provides immunity from negligence-based liability claims to state and certain local government employees deployed by one state to another in response to disasters and emergencies.
-All states have also enacted an array of "Good Samaritan" laws to protect spontaneous volunteers at the scenes of local emergencies.
-Many states have also granted immunities to other individuals engaged in disaster relief and civil defense activities, and a significant number of states have extended immunities to groups and organizations providing charitable, emergency or disaster relief services.
-Unfortunately, the applicability of these laws to volunteer health practitioners as defined by the UEVHPA is often unclear, leading to a confusing patchwork of legal protections in limited settings.
-Hodge, JG, Gable, LA, Calves, S. Volunteer health professionals and emergencies:
+All 50 states have entered into the Emergency Management Assistance Compact (EMAC) which provides immunity from negligence based liability claims to state and certain local government employees deployed by one state to another in response to disasters and emergencies.
+All states have also enacted an array of Good Samaritan Laws to protect spontaneous volunteers at the scene of local emergencies.
+Many other states have also granted immunities to other individuals, groups, and organizations engaged in disaster relief and civil defense activities.
+Unfortunately, the applicability of these laws to volunteer health practitioners as defined by the UEVHPA is often unclear, leading to a confusing patchwork of legal protections for volunteers in limited settings.
+Hodge, JG, Gable, LA, Calves, S. Volunteer health professionals and emergencies: Assessing and transforming the legal environment.
+Biosecurity and Bioterrorism 2005; 3:3: 216-223.